 - CHME – China Medicine Corporation (penny stock that trades OTC, may be available)

 Will Chime Stock be a Motley Fool Stock Advisor Recommendation?

 We won’t know until after the IPO if Chime will be a Motley Fool Stock Advisor recommendation.
 However, Chime fits the mold of high-growth, disruptive business models that the Fool typically recommends.

 When the Motley Fool recommends a company, there is usually an immediate spike in the price.
 Fool newsletter subscribers are notoriously long-term minded and rarely sell, meaning the stock price will continue to rise.

-Chime may also receive a recommendation by the Motley Fool Rule Breakers newsletter or other premium services.
+Chime may also receive a recommendation by the Motley Fool Rule Breakers (Rule Breakers review) newsletter or other premium services.
 Both services have handily beaten the broader market since the early 2000s.

 Read this Motley Fool Stock Advisor review to learn about the stock selection methodology and about how you can participate in excellent returns.

 Stock Advisor is currently half off at just $99 for an annual subscription.